stefan-hoeck/idris2-tutorial/src/Tutorial/Prim.md

 to rule out invalid values early on, by pairing a value with an erased proof of validity.

-While we have learned how we can write elegant predicates, with which we can proof our functions to be total, and from which we can - in the ideal case - derive other, related predicates.
+We have learned how we can write elegant predicates, with which we can proof our functions to be total, and from which we can - in the ideal case - derive other, related predicates.
 However, when we define predicates on primitives they are to a certain degree